 The Rose Ceremony

-Please join us in November to celebrate the coming of winter and the holiday season with our 22nd Annual Children's Faire & Artisan Marketplace.
-The Faire is a special, magical celebration that provides a wide variety of crafts and activities for children of all ages, fantastic food, storytelling events, live music from students, and much much more.
+Every 1st Saturday in November, 10:00 am - 4:00 pm, the parents and children of EWS provide a wide variety of crafts and activities for children of all ages, fantastic food, storytelling events, live music from students, and much much more.
 It is a family-run, family-fun event for all, where children and adults alike can make gorgeous, meaningful handmade gifts.
 In addition to the activities and events, the Artisan Marketplace is where beautiful, handmade, original crafts and works of art can be purchased for giving (or keeping!).
 We hope you will consider joining us for this unique, wonderful event!
-For more information, click here.

 Spiral of Light